 - FN Scar 17

 The FN Scar 17 has very little going for it in Warzone.
 While the Scar has been one of the most popular weapons in the Call of Duty franchise throughout the years, the Warzone Scar is just not good.
 It consistently loses duels at longer ranges, its fire rate leaves much to be desired, and its magazine size is disappointingly small.
 While it’s better than a pistol, or nothing, it is not a top rifle option.

 The RAM-7 may not be your number one choice in Warzone, but it is a pretty good weapon nonetheless.
 This gun works best in similar ranges to the FFAR, but is worse in almost every category.
-It does have a much more controllable recoil pattern than the FFAR though, which can make it easier to land shots and take out multiple targets without reloading.
+The most challenging part of using this gun is its bizarre recoil pattern, but if you can master it, its a pretty viable weapon.

 - FR 5.56